sarpong4/uber-eats-clone/README.md

 This app was a code along session organized by clever programmer on youtube.

-Other functionalities not in the video that were included by me are:\n
+Other functionalities not in the video that were included by me are:
 - [ ]